yafshar/xsum/README.md

 ## Usage

+**_XSUM_** library presents two objects, or super-accumulators `xsum_small_accumulator` and `xsum_large_accumulator`.
+It also provides methods for summing floating-point numbers and rounding to the nearest floating-point number.

-A small superaccumulator is the preferred method for summing a moderate number of terms.
-It is also a component of the large superaccumulator.
+A small superaccumulator uses sixty-seven 64-bit chunks, each with 32-bit overlap with the next one.
+This accumulator is the preferred method for summing a moderate number of terms.
+A large superaccumulator uses 4096 64-bit chunks and is suitable for big summations.
+A small superaccumulator is also a component of the large superaccumulator [1].

+**_XSUM_** library provides two interfaces to use superaccumulators.
+The first one is a function interface, which takes input and produces output, and in the second one, supperaccumulators are represented as classes (`xsum_small` and `xsum_large`.)

+- **C++**
 `xsum_small_accumulator` and `xsum_large_accumulator`, both have a default constructor, thus they do not need to be initialized.
 Addition operation is simply a `xsum_add`,